hsgwa/CARET_doc/docs/design/software_architecture/caret_analyze.md

 Runtime Data object has data sampled during the execution of the target application.
 The sampled data includes timestamps, whose values are different per execution, obtained from tracepoints.
 Runtime data is combined with architecture and provided to developers via Python-API which is easy to evaluate.

 Architecture object and Runtime Data object are implemented as Python classes.
 The structure of their classes is designed based on the structure of ROS applications which are constructed of executors, nodes, callback functions, and topic messages.
 ROS-based structure makes CARET's API friendly for ROS users.
-They can find target nodes, topic messages, or executors if they know their application structure.

 CARET_analyze is composed of several python packages.
 Each python packages are as follows.